MarcVivas/PLL-Lexical-analysis/README.md

 8. [Exercise 5](#exercise-5)

 ## Introduction
 The objective of this project is to use an automatic lexical analyzer generation tool to recognize different languages.
+The instructions to complete the project are located at `Statement.pdf`, they are written in Catalan.

 ## Required libraries/packages
 You will need to install the next libraries (Ubuntu) if you want to run the programs: